 found a way to combine the stories).
 Sometimes modern authors try to distinguish the swords by giving each one a different version of the name "Excalibur", like calling one of them "Caliburn" instead.
 There are also a few obscure medieval stories where Arthur in fact has another named sword, or a couple of other named swords, besides Excalibur, and so perhaps gives away or lends Excalibur to one of his knights, such as Gawain or Lancelot.
 Sometimes modern authors use one of these other named swords to distinguish the sword-in-the-stone from the sword-given-by-the-Lady-of-the-Lake.

 To avoid confusion when adding examples, please refer to the following pages:

-In The Dresden Files, it's heavily implied - and eventually confirmed in Ghost Story - that Michael Carpenter's sword Amoracchius is Excalibur.
-He even mentions that, in the past, a wizard (Merlin) held on to it between wielders.
+- In The Dresden Files, it's heavily implied - and eventually confirmed in Ghost Story - that Michael Carpenter's sword Amoracchius, which contains one of the Nails of the Crucifixion of Jesus Christ in its hilt, is Excalibur.
+Michael Carpenter even mentions that, in the past, a wizard (Merlin) held on to it between wielders.

 Live Action TV

 - Merlin, of course.
 It was created in the episode called "Excalibur", has been thrown into the lake by Merlin, was retrieved by his watery girlfriend, and is currently residing in a large stone.
 Interestingly, three seasons in and it has still not been named or identified as the legendary Excalibur, nor wielded by Arthur himself.